pojntfx/libresat/README.md

     --token yourtoken \
     youripaddress:2377
 # Now follow the individual instructions in the services' repositories (look for "Deployment to swarm")!
+# It makes sense to install the `opensdcp-swarm-manager` first and then deploy the services as stacks
+# using it's GUI (which is especially helpful for settings the environment variables)
 ```

 ## Screenshots